sdbumann/MicrocontrollersAssembly/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The project uses assembly on a STK-300 AVR Starter Kit to design a Music-Box that can play and save music while having a representation of the played notes as different colours on an LCD display.
+The project uses Assembly on a STK-300 AVR Starter Kit to design a Music-Box that can play and save music while having a representation of the played notes as different colours on an LCD display.

 <!-- IMPORTANT MODULES -->